 A. Required Course (3 credit hours):

-NELC 2220 [.01 or .02] Introduction to South Asian Studies (3) [cross-listed as Comp.
+SASIA 2220 [.01 or .02] Introduction to South Asian Studies (3) [cross-listed as Comp.
 Stds.
 2220]

 2. Elective Courses (12 credit hours)

-- minimum 6 credit hours at the 3000-level.
+-Minimum 6 credit hours at the 3000-level.

-- language coursework is strongly encouraged; up to 3 units of Hindi, Urdu, Persian or Tibetan coursework at the 2000-level or above may count toward the minor
+-Language coursework is strongly encouraged; up to 3 units of Hindi, Urdu, Persian or Tibetan coursework at the 2000-level or above may count toward the minor

 Near Eastern and South Asian Languages & Cultures (NESA)